 Read More: Things To Do in Paros, Greece

 With one of the most iconic cuisines in Europe, if not the world, Greece is a place where foodies can truly flourish.
 We try to eat a different meal every time we go to a restaurant in Greece.
 We’ve hardly had the same meal twice and I don’t think we’ve ever been disappointed.

-The cuisine itself features a lot of vegetables, olive oil (some of the world's best), seafood, grains, wine and a meat.
-Dishes will commonly have olives, pasta, lemon juice, herbs, yogurt, bread, wheat, barley and spices.
+The cuisine itself features a lot of vegetables, olive oil (some of the world’s best), seafood, grains, wine, and meat.
+Dishes will commonly have olives, pasta, lemon juice, herbs, yogurt, bread, wheat, barley, and spices.
 My mouth is watering just thinking about it.

-Greek food is definitely one of our favourite parts about Greece travel.
+Greek food is definitely one of our favorite parts of Greece travel.

 Give me anything with herbs and rice wrapped in a vine leaf and I’ll be happy.
 Dolmades are light, herbaceous, green, fresh and are usually stuffed with ground meat (lamb, beef or both) and rice.
 They are usually served as an appetizer with a couple of lemon slices to add a bit of acid and tartness to the dish.

 Okay, I have to get a few of the staples out of the way because you can’t go to Greece without having Dolmades, Gyros and Souvlaki!
 This delicious plate of skewered meat (usually chicken) served with rice and salad is a must-have meal for any first-timers or returning visitors to Greece.

 Who doesn’t like this affordable and popular dish of scrambled egg with tomato and feta?
 Also known as kagianas and melemeni, this is a dish that can be served hot or cold and is usually considered a lunch food or light snack as opposed to a breakfast meal (as westerners often think).